President Donald Trump Tells NBC News To Stop Covering Russian Story

 President Donald Trump has clearly not been happy with the Russian allegations coming out about him and his administration, and now it appears he’s telling one media group to stop covering the Russian story entirely.
 Michael Flynn has claimed that he will testify for the Senate Intelligence Committee on the condition that he have immunity, and that seemed to push the Russian allegations big time as of late.
 Before Flynn proclaimed he would basically inform Congress Intelligence that he would tell his story, others were connected to Russia from the Trump administration.

-Several key members of both his campaign and administration have reportedly met with Russian officials or an ambassador, This has led to several allegations to continue to fly, which has caused Trump to get a bit upset.
+Several key members of both his campaign and administration have reportedly met with Russian officials or an ambassador.
+This has led to several allegations flying, which has caused Trump to get a bit upset.
 He decided to attack former President Barack Obama and claim he wiretapped Trump Tower, without any proof.
 He has continued to push this, still without proof.
 Now he feels that NBC should forget the Russian story and focus on Obama.

-On Saturday the President called for NBC News to shift their attention to his unproven claims on Obama, rather than focus on the story regarding Trump which seems to continue to elevate by the day.
+On Saturday the president called for NBC News to shift their attention to his unproven claims on Obama, rather than focus on the story regarding Trump which seems to continue to elevate by the day.
 As per usual, Trump went to Twitter to make his claims.
-He would tell NBC there….

 “When will Sleepy Eyes Chuck Todd and @NBCNews start talking about the Obama SURVEILLANCE SCANDAL and stop with the Fake Trump/Russia story?
 It is the same Fake News Media that said there is ‘no path to victory for Trump’ that is now pushing the phony Russia story.
 A total scam!”